AmbiqAI/neuralSPOT/apps/README.md

-# NeuralSPOT Applications Overview
+# neuralSPOT Applications Overview

-The `apps` directory is the **showroom** for NeuralSPOT SDK.
+The `apps` directory is the **showroom** for neuralSPOT SDK.
 Every sub‑folder contains a ready‑to‑flash application that highlights one or more SDK features.
 The layout is intentionally simple:

-* **basic\_tf\_stub/** – A kitchen‑sink reference application that combines many NeuralSPOT building blocks in one place.
+* **basic\_tf\_stub/** – A kitchen‑sink reference application that combines many neuralSPOT building blocks in one place.
 * **ai/** – End‑to‑end AI reference apps (stand‑alone KWS, HAR, …).
 * **demos/** – Polished demos that pair on‑device code with BLE or WebUSB dashboards.
 * **examples/** – Minimal, focused examples that illustrate a single concept or peripheral.